Santa Barbara is one of my favorite places to visit in the U.S., and there are so many beautiful things to do in Santa Barbara!

 Lots of wealthy people and celebrities live in Santa Barbara and especially Montecito (just south of Santa Barbara), including Oprah, Ellen and even the Beanie Baby tycoon!

-We like to do this in many cities we visit.
+We like to visit open houses in many cities we visit.
 I find it inspiring, and my husband, who loves design and architecture nerds out over seeing in person these houses he’s seen online :).

 Outdoors